raspiblitz/raspiblitz/WORKSHOP.md

 # RaspiBlitz Workshop Tutorial

-One goal of the RaspiBlitz project is to provide a open DIY platform for workshops - to setup your own lightning node and learn to manage it.
+One goal of the RaspiBlitz project is to provide an open DIY platform for workshops - to setup your own lightning node and learn to manage it.
 This tutorial is collecting best practices on how to organise a RaspiBlitz workshop.

 # Time Planning

 First thing on planning a RaspiBlitz workshop is to calculate the time needed correctly.
 Because the setup from scratch with no further support is still a weekend project - mostly because downloading and syncing the blockchain takes a lot of time.

-So it all depends on what you as a workshop organizer provide on prepartion for the workshop participants.
+So it all depends on what you as a workshop organizer provide on preparation for the workshop participants.
 Basically you can choose one of the following starting configurations ... going from most prepared to least prepared.

 Also the time estimates below are about getting a node to a "clean setup".
 That is not containing the funding & setting up channels process - which is adding an additional 30 min to 1 hour to the calculation.

-Also if your group is lager then 5 participants, calculate some extra time for individual support.
+Also if your group is larger than 5 participants, calculate some extra time for individual support.
 You can compensate for that if you let two participants together work on one RaspiBlitz setup - this way you limit individual support and let them help each other.

 ## A) Provide a Ready-2-Go RaspiBlitz

 Estimated Duration: 2 hours

-Sure one part of the fun for participents is to assemble the hardware themselves.
-But if you aim for the shortest workshop possible, by keeping it at around 2 hours lenght, then this is your way to go.
-Because if you have the RaspiBlitz already assembled to be operational at the workshop, you can utilize one big time saver feature: "The Pre-Sync" - before the workshop starts you can already plug a assembled RaspiBlitz into power+network and when there is a preloaded bitcoin blockchain on the HDD it will already start catching up.
+Sure one part of the fun for participants is to assemble the hardware themselves.
+But if you aim for the shortest workshop possible, by keeping it at around 2 hours length, then this is your way to go.
+Because if you have the RaspiBlitz already assembled to be operational at the workshop, you can utilize one big time saver feature: "The Pre-Sync" - before the workshop starts you can already plug an assembled RaspiBlitz into power+network and when there is a preloaded bitcoin blockchain on the HDD it will already start catching up.
 So your participants start with an on-the-spot synced blockchain and will just have to deal with waiting times during the lightning node setup.
-But keep in mind that you need budget to buy all the hardware and lots of time in preparation for this - order the parts two weeks before and start peparing at least 3 days before the workshop.
+But keep in mind that you need budget to buy all the hardware and lots of time in preparation for this - order the parts two weeks before and start preparing at least 3 days before the workshop.

 These are the following steps you need to prepare (follow links for details):